-1) Loans based on a borrower’s ability to pay.
+1) Loans based on a borrower’s Ability-to-Repay.
 A lender’s decision to approve a mortgage must hinge on the borrower’s ability to pay on the loan.
-(The ability to pay must be reflective of the life of the loan, and not just initial “teaser” payments.)
+(The ability to repay must be reflective of the life of the loan, and not just initial “teaser” payments.)
 Considerations should include income, assets, other debts, and credit history.

 2) Qualified Mortgages.
 QMs are mortgages considered by the CFPB to be ones that borrowers have the ability to pay on.
 Qualified Mortgages are:

 - Easy to find

 - Easy to understand

 - Require a debt-to-income ratio of 43 percent or less